scalaz/scalaz/doc/DeveloperGuide.md

 `classifiedTypeInstance` // the primary instance, e.g. `implicit object optionInstance extends MonadPlus[Option] with Traverse[Option]`.
 `classifiedTypeTypeClassName` // additional instances, e.g. `implicit def optionSemigroup[A]`

-### Scala and Java standard libary
+### Scala and Java standard library

 Instances are organized under `scalaz.std` according to the package of the classified type.
-The package prefix `scala` is ommited.
+The package prefix `scala` is omitted.
 Where a type is aliased under the package `scala`, the shorter path to the alias determines the location of the type class.

 `scala.Option` => `scalaz.std.option._`